 Forms can also be picked up from your 4-H leader or from the OSU Extension office in Myrtle Point.

 To become a 4-H Leader or just to inquire, please email or call us at (541) 572-5263.
-There are three things you need to do to become a leader:
+There are four things you need to do to become a leader:

 4-H volunteering is more than helping kids.
 It's the fact that you are helping your community by enriching children's minds and letting them be "themselves".
 When a person volunteers, they don't do it for money, but for a better purpose.
 4-H has a great purpose!
 The mission of 4-H is to help young people become self-directing, productive and contributing members of society.
 Come help us out!